opencharles/charles/README.md

 ### v 1.0.0 (to be released)

-A smart web crawler that fetches data from a website and stores it in some way (writes it in files on the disk or POSTs it to an http endpoint) .
+A smart web crawler that fetches data from a website and stores it in some way (writes it in files on the disk or POSTs it to an http endpoint etc) .

 2 options for crawling: